Celtic68/grbUniformOrdering/WeeklyReflection.md

 On 9/28, I attended the GDG DevFest 2019 conference for my professional development task.
 It was a wonderful experience that I look forward to doing again next year.
 On 9/29, I used all my notes to create my presentation which I will be doing this upcoming week in class.

+### Week 5 – 9/30/19 through 10/6/19
+#### Tasks Completed:

+* Added Hibernate one to many and many to one annotations to models

+On 9/30, I used the week 1 example to add the annotations for one to many and many to one to the User, Player, and UniformOrder models.
+I still need to add the one to one annotations for User to Role, but I need to research more to see how to do that for fields that are not the key.